 torch.Tensor, but inefficient for generic data type or numpy arrays.
 Also, its implementation does not always clean up the subprocesses correctly.

-Is a pure iterator, not necessarily has a length.
+Is an iterator, not necessarily has a length or can be indexed.
 This is more generic.

 Is optimized for generic data type and numpy arrays.

 DataFlow’s iterator interface can perfectly simulate the behavior of indexing interface like this:

 # A dataflow which produces indices, like , , , ... # The indices can be either sequential, or more fancy, akin to torch.utils.data.Sampler. df = SomeIndexGenerator() # Map the indices to datapoints by ``__getitem__``. df = MapData(df, lambda idx: dataset[idx])